Description:- Udaygiri and Khandagiri caves, State:- Odisha

 consists of a large block of granite rock with an inverted, trunk-like

 projection at the bottom.
-This also symbolises a yoni, and is an interesting
+This also symbolizes a yoni and is an interesting

-kings-yoni worship.
-A shallow cut on her "Baraha" like face
+king-yoni worship symbol.
+A shallow cut on her "Baraha"-like face

-symbolises her mouth.
-Traditional Sambalpuri nose ornament of pure gold hangs
+symbolizes her mouth.
+A traditional Sambalpuri nose ornament of pure gold hangs

 down from her imaginary nose.
 Beaten gold leaves fixed on two disproportionate

-golden eye-like depressions on the face act as substitute for her eyes in an
+golden eye-like depressions on the face act as substitutes for her eyes in an